the-user-created/FERS/packages/libfers/README.md

 - **System Simulation:** Support for Monostatic, Multistatic, Continuous Wave (CW), and Pulsed radar systems.
 - **Data Export:** Advanced data export in HDF5, CSV, and XML formats.
 - **Geographic Visualization:** Generate KML files from scenarios.
-- **Performance:** Efficient multithreading with a global thread pool.
+- **Performance:** A unified event-driven architecture for efficient simulation of both pulsed and continuous-wave scenarios, with a global thread pool for parallelizing tasks.

 ## Dependencies